Raggii/FarmingBot/README.md

 TODO
-Scroll out when starting \\
+Scroll out when starting \n
-add functionality to click boost damage cards to decrease time of battles.// Remove unneeded Exits due to scrolling errors//
+add functionality to click boost damage cards to decrease time of battles.\n Remove unneeded Exits due to scrolling errors\n
-Add a Watch dog timer to stop the program if un responsive//
+Add a Watch dog timer to stop the program if un responsive\n
-    - Make this give stats on last position to a Txt file so we can debug it// Add functionallity into stage one that checks for health and mana//
+    - Make this give stats on last position to a Txt file so we can debug it\n Add functionallity into stage one that checks for health and mana//
    - If low then clicks poition or just runs outside and gets health and mana that way// Change running times when exiting the level sometimes it will just run right outside of the battle//